miker704/miker704/README.md

 - 👀 I'm interested in ...
 Software development, either on the web or on your desktop, machine learning and automation is a huge interest of mine, and helping others learn and grow as engineers has been always my favorite part of comp sci since I was an undergrad.
 - 😄 Pronouns: He/Him
 - 🌱 I'm currently .. reviewing ...
 Data Structures and Algorithms in Python, C++, and Rust, working on a few community projects along with my own
-- 👯 I'm looking to collaborate on... anything Im interest in all fields of software developement, variety is the spice of life!
+- 👯 I'm looking to collaborate on... anything Im interested in all fields of software developement, variety is the spice of life!
 - ⚡ Fun Fact: Here Something I lived by in College ... infact its ingraved on my dog tag
 ```
  void life(){